-The performance of the tranche R (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche R income classes (income-distributing unit certificates, income-retaining unit certificates without payment of capital gains tax and income-retaining unit certificates without payment of capital gains tax).
-The following graphic shows the annual performance of the investment fund's tranche RZ (T), income-retaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/29/2023.
+The performance of the unit class R (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other unit class R income classes (income-retaining unit certificates with payment of capital gains tax and income-distributing unit certificates).

+The following graphic shows the annual performance of the investment fund's unit class RZ (T), incomeretaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2024.